 I’m in Colorado this week attending an Adventure Travel Conference learning about a bunch of cool new adventures that people like me and you can take.
-I’m also doing a few adventures myself: horseback riding, white water rafting, hut to hut hiking, and visiting breweries/distilleries (Yes – drinking is adventure travel…really it is).
+I’m also doing a few adventures myself: horseback riding, white water rafting, hut-to-hut hiking, and visiting breweries/distilleries (Yes – drinking is adventure travel…really it is).
 This is my first time in the Snowmass/Aspen area and let me tell you – it’s beautiful!
 There’s a ton of snow yet in the Colorado Rockies and that means the rivers are bloated and wild – which will make the white water rafting quite an adventure.
 I’ll be firing up the GoPro for that for sure!

 Up, Up, Up to Hanging Lake

-While driving from Denver to Snowmass yesterday my friend, Dan, took me to a great hike at Hanging Lake.
+While driving from Denver to Snowmass yesterday my friend, Dan, took me on a great hike at Hanging Lake.
 1,000 ft elevation gain was just what I needed to start to acclimate to the Rockies again.
 The lake at the top really was that color aqua…no enhancement necessary.

 The hike goes to heights of 7323 Feet, so this is no walk in the park.
-But the views at the tops are worth it.
-The lake was formed formed by a geologic fault which caused the lake bed to drop away from the gently sloping valley above it.
+But the views at the top are worth it.
+The lake was formed by a geologic fault which caused the lake bed to drop away from the gently sloping valley above it.
 It probably should have been called Dropping Lake.
 Water flows into the lake over Bridal Veil Falls, and the whole area was named a National Natural Landmark in 2011.

 Plan Ahead if You Want to Hike Hanging Lake Trail as of 2018

-The overall goal of this proposal is to create and implement a management system that protects Hanging Lake’s natural resources; manage trail congestion and high visitor use; improve the visitor’s outdoor adventure experience and support local tourism.
-The plan will benefit the fragile ecology by effectively protecting its natural and historic resources, limiting soil compaction to improve soil health, plant viability, stream health, wildlife habit and improve the experience for hikers.
+The overall goal of this proposal is to create and implement a management system that protects Hanging Lake’s natural resources; manages trail congestion and high visitor use; improves the visitor’s outdoor adventure experience and supports local tourism.
+The plan will benefit the fragile ecology by effectively protecting its natural and historic resources, limiting soil compaction to improve soil health, plant viability, stream health, and wildlife habitat, and improving the experience for hikers.
 Visitors will be given the option to take a shuttle to and from the site and be required to purchase a pass in advance via the Recreation.gov website reservation system.

 My summer has many more adventures in store.
 I’ll be heading to Wisconsin and Minnesota to see family after Colorado, then to Belize with my niece Allie, and August will be spent going above the Arctic Circle…yes, you read that right.
 I’ll be spending August with polar bears, walruses, and more.
-Even though my life of travel has it’s ups and downs – it’s worth every moment.
+Even though my life of travel has its ups and downs – it’s worth every moment.